Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing

 Further looking for signatures of odd-frequency correlations, we reemphasize that the defining feature of odd-frequency correlations is that they are odd in frequency or, equivalently, energy bias.
 Therefore, we particularly want to explore the possibility of a bias asymmetry in the LDOS-change.
 For this purpose, we plot the absolute values $|\delta\rho(\omega)|$ and $|\delta\rho(-\omega)|$ in Fig.~\ref{fig:posneg}(a), and for comparison $|\delta\rho_e(\omega)|$ and $|\delta\rho_e(-\omega)|$ in Fig.~\ref{fig:posneg}(b), again using a fixed $q=(1.37,0)$ with $B=0.3$.
 In Fig.~\ref{fig:posneg}(a), $|\delta\rho(\omega)|$ shows the double-peak centered around $\omega=0.8$, whereas the double-peak of $|\delta\rho(-\omega)|$ is centered around $\omega=0.2$.
 This illustrates directly a clear asymmetry in the peak positions of $|\delta\rho(\omega)|$ and $|\delta\rho(-\omega)|$ when odd-frequency correlations are appropriately included.
 In comparison, the LDOS-change if ignoring odd-frequency correlations are shown in (b).
 It is evident from (b) that both $|\delta\rho_e(\omega)|$ and $|\delta\rho_e(-\omega)|$ have peaks around both $\omega=0.2$ and $\omega=0.8$.
 Thus, there are no asymmetry in the positions of the peaks of $|\delta\rho_e(\omega)|$ and $|\delta\rho_e(-\omega)|$.
 As a consequence, the bias asymmetry in the peak positions of $|\delta\rho(\omega)|$ and $|\delta\rho(-\omega)|$ becomes a clear and robust experimental signature of the presence of odd-frequency correlations.
 However, we still note that the heights of the peaks for positive and negative bias are asymmetric in both (a) and (b).
 To analyze this peak height asymmetry, in (c) and (d) we plot the LDOS-change after subtracting the contribution coming from the normal part of the Green's function, resulting in the isolation of the contribution from superconducting correlations, $\delta\rho^{\Delta}=\delta\rho-G_{\rm{11}}G_{\rm{11}}$.
 If the odd-frequency correlations are ignored, as is shown in (d), then the positive and negative bias results are exactly identical, i.e.~$|\delta\rho^{\Delta}_e(\omega)| = |\delta\rho^{\Delta}_e(-\omega)|$.
 This is an expected results since the only contribution to $\delta\rho^{\Delta}$ comes from $F^eF^e$, which is an even function in frequency.
 Moreover, once the odd-frequency correlations are appropriately included, we find that $\delta\rho^{\Delta}(\omega)$ and $\delta\rho^{\Delta}(-\omega)$ peaks at $\omega=0.8$ and $\omega=0.2$, respectively, and the peak heights are in fact identical.
 Thus, the asymmetry in the peak heights in Figs.~\ref{fig:posneg}(a,b) is stemming from the contribution of the normal part of the Green's function.
 As a consequence, it is the bias asymmetry in the peak positions that is the decisive tool to prove odd-frequency pairing, while the heights are varying with the normal, non-superconducting properties.
 In the SM we show that these are robust features, not dependent on the choice of $q$ or $B$.
+Another striking feature is that the bias asymmetry only appears in the LDOS-change, or QPI, and not in any spatially averaged tunneling measurements, as the average DOS does not capture the superconducting correlations, as mentioned earlier.
+Hence, averaged tunneling measurements see two symmetric peaks at $\omega=\Delta_0\pm B$ for both positive and negative bias \cite{Meservey70,Spintronicsbook}.